-Whiplash is a soft tissue neck injury that can include:
+Whiplash is a soft tissue neck injury that may include:

-Whiplash can occur with any sudden, violent, backward jerk of the head or neck.
+Whiplash can by caused by any sudden, violent, backward jerk of the head or neck.

 An electromyogram may also be done to test for nerve damage.

-There are no current guidelines for preventing whiplash.
-It often occurs due to an unexpected event.
+There are no current guidelines to prevent this problem.
+Whiplash is often due to accidents.